 Mimi’s Cafe is located across the street from the Disneyland park, but you can still walk here for a homemade bite to eat inspired by French cuisine.
 They offer breakfast, lunch, and dinner as well as a kid’s and seasonal menu.
 Although you’ll find a lot of comfort food at Mimi’s Cafe, they have several great options for low-carb eaters.

-You can also order their grilled New York strip steak, which features a 10-ounce steak aged for 28 days and house-made herbed butter.
-Again, you have your choice of two sides and we recommend the spinach or broccoli.
+You can order their grilled New York strip steak, which features a 10-ounce steak aged for 28 days and house-made herbed butter.
+You have your choice of two sides and we recommend the spinach or broccoli.
 Kids can enjoy macaroni and cheese, chicken tenders, quesadillas, a chicken dinner, or pasta.

 Bacon Cheeseburger at Smokejumpers Grill

 Smokejumpers Grill is a hotspot eatery in Disneyland that offers your typical American food, such as sandwiches and burgers.
 They’re open for lunch and dinner, and have outside seating for a quick way to feed your family in between stops.
 You won’t need reservations to eat here, which makes it an excellent place to seek out if you’re traveling with kids and find yourself in need of food quickly.

 We recommend going with the bacon cheeseburger here.
 It features a ⅓ pound Angus patty with American cheese.
 You’ll want to hold the bun, signature smoke sauce, and fries or onion rings.
 Instead, opt for a side salad made with oil and vinegar dressing if they have it.
 Kids can enjoy a chicken skewer.
 Heck, you can order one for yourself if all you need is a light snack!

 Take a look here for the full menu.